Essential mathematics 2

 Note that the only type of calculator permitted in the final examination is a scientific calculator that does not offer algebraic manipulation, differentiation or integration, language translation or communication with other devices or with the internet.
 It should also not be programmable, and not have any retrievable information (such as databanks, dictionaries, mathematical formulas or text) stored in it.

-Our OU Study mobile app will operate on all current, supported versions of Android and iOS.
-It's not available on Kindle.
+• Our OU Study app operates on supported versions of Android and iOS.

 The assessment details for this module can be found in the facts box.